influxdata/docs-v2/content/kapacitor/v1.5/nodes/state_duration_node.md

 The `stateDuration` node computes the duration of a given state.
 The state is defined via a lambda expression.

-For each consecutive point for which the expression evaluates as `true`, the state duration will be incremented by the duration between points.
+For each consecutive point the lambda expression evaluates as `true`, the state duration is incremented by the duration between points.
 This is true for both streams and batches.
 For streams, whenever a point evaluates as `false`, the state duration is reset.
 When processing a batch, the state duration is reset at the end of the batch.